 If you use one of those passwords and your website receives any traffic at all, your website will almost certainly be taken down sooner or later.

 A strong password will include a mixture of:

 The more random your password is, the more secure it will be.
-Try this random password generator if you’re having trouble coming up with one. https://passwordsgenerator.net/
+Try using a password manager to generate strong random password if you’re having trouble coming up with one.

 reCaptcha was designed to stop automated tools from working on a site.
 Of course, given the complexity of hacking tools today, these can be quite easily bypassed, but at least there is that added layer of security.